-Due to the current situation and the restrictions and social distancing imposed in order to help the spreading of Covid-19, Shot by the Sea as many other festivals is moving online until we are able to have a big screen event which we hope will be later this year.
+Due to the current situation and the restrictions and social distancing imposed in order to help the spreading of Covid-19, Shot by the Sea as many other festivals is moving online until we are able to have a big screen event which we hope will be at the end of September or October.

 Hundreds of fantastic films have been submitted for this year’s competition and we want to celebrate these submissions by screening them online.

-We have created a YouTube Channel – “Shot By the Sea” and hope to screen films 2 / 3 films (15min) weekly as part of our online screening.
+We have created a YouTube Channel – “Shot By the Sea” and hope to screen some of the submissions as part of our online screening.

 Films which have been submitted to Shot By the Sea 2020 competitions can also be screened as part of our online events.
-These films will be awarded “Shot by the Sea Official Selection” laurels and when the Corona Virus outbreak is under control and we are once again able to gather together, we will have a screening night to remember!
+These films will be awarded “Shot by the Sea Official Selection” laurels and when the Covid-19 outbreak restrictions are lifted we will once again be able to gather together and we will have a screening night to remember!

-We invite filmmakers to submit their films to us via email email@example.com or via film freeway.
-There is no entry fee.
+We invite filmmakers to submit their films to us via email firstname.lastname@example.org or via film freeway until the end of August.
+There is a no entry fee festival.
 Films must be no longer than 6 minutes and must have been shot by the sea.
 All genres are welcome but your film must have a story that is set by, on, in or about the Sea, a coastal village or town.

 SBTS films “Official Selection” does not guarantee that films will be screened at the Gala screening night.
 It does mean that “official selection” films are in consideration and being short listed as possible films for the Gala Screening.